-ised • on using risk assessments.
+- The organisation has clear policies on using risk assessments.
 The organisation's risk profile has been established.
-There is clear understanding of what risks will be tolerated.
-Risk management of system / process risks, as well as individual risk, is used Culture Employees understand the purpose of risk assessment, they are actively involved and see the value of risk assessment in controlling hazards and ensuring their H&S. Standardised • in a consistent way in different parts of the organisation using quantitative and qualitative techniques proportionate to the risk profile.
-Control measures in place are those that have been identified by risk assessment.
-The effectiveness of control measures for both H&S risks are evaluated and proportionate corrective action is taken.
-The organisation makes effective use of the risk control hierarchy (General principles of prevention from MHSWR 1999, Schedule 1) and there is evidence that some risks have been eliminated at source.
-There is evidence of collaboration with other organisations, where the control of a risk requires action by more than one party.
-Managed • Risk assessments are completed, but there is a lack of consistency on how risk assessments are conducted, with some managers doing better than others.
-There is a process for risk assessment, but it is not applied consistently across the organisation.
-There is some coordination of risk control, but focus is on operational risks and not the complete risk profile.
-The organisation uses a range of risk assessment techniques, but not always appropriately to the risk profile.
-Control measures within an activity do not always include the measures identified by the risk assessment.
-Health risk controls rely on lower level controls from the hierarchy such as personal protective equipment (PPE) and training.
-Culture Managers recognise that risk assessment is their responsibility, but they frequently use risk assessment to demonstrate that controls already in place are adequate, or to justify not doing more.
-There is some involvement of employees in the risk assessment process and some understanding by employees as to why it is important.
-There is evidence that the organisation co-operates with other organisations to identify and control shared risks, but not consistently.
-Ad-hoc • Risk assessments are not completed or used to develop effective risk controls relevant to the hazards associated with the organisation's operations.
-There is no process to identify the risk profile associated with the organisation, or to develop and review risk controls.
-Risk assessments are inappropriate for their intended use.
-Health risks are not considered by the organisation.
-The hierarchy of risk control is poorly used and there is over-reliance on use of information, instruction and training.
-Culture There is widespread evidence that the risk control hierarchy is not understood by employees at many levels in the organisation.
-Managers / supervisors think it is someone else's job to carry out risk assessments.
-Employees see risk assessment as a bureaucratic process getting in the way of them doing their job.
-No evidence of collaboration over the improved control of shared risks.
+There is clear understanding of what risks will be tolerated. - Risk management of system / process risks, as well as individual risk, is used in a consistent way in different parts of the organisation using quantitative and qualitative techniques proportionate to the risk profile. - Control measures in place are those that have been identified by risk assessment. - The effectiveness of control measures for both H&S risks are evaluated and proportionate corrective action is taken. - Risk assessments are completed, but there is a lack of consistency on how risk assessments are conducted, with some managers doing better than others. - There is a process for risk assessment, but it is not applied consistently across the organisation. - There is some coordination of risk control, but focus is on operational risks and not the complete risk profile. - The organisation uses a range of risk assessment techniques, but not always appropriately to the risk profile. - Control measures within an activity do not always include the measures identified by the risk assessment. - Health risk controls rely on lower level controls from the hierarchy such as personal protective equipment (PPE) and training. - Risk assessments are not completed or used to develop effective risk controls relevant to the hazards associated with the organisation's operations. - There is no process to identify the risk profile associated with the organisation, or to develop and review risk controls. - Risk assessments are inappropriate for their intended use. - Health risks are not considered by the organisation. - The hierarchy of risk control is poorly used and there is over-reliance on use of information, instruction and training.